mj-amin-ece/Data-Network/README.md

 # Data Networks Course

-This repository contains lecture slides and Assignments for the Data Networks graduate course offered in Fall 2023.
+This repository contains lecture slides and Assignments for the Data Networks graduate course offered in Fall 2023 at Sharif University of Technology.

 ## Instructor